 EARNING A BS IN ENTREPRENEURSHIP AT JWU

-Johnson & Wales University (JWU) is a great place to get the training you need to be a successful small business owner.
+Johnson & Wales University (JWU) is a great place to get the training you need to pursue your career goals of becoming a successful small business owner.
 The university offers many business degree programs, including a Bachelor of Science in Business Administration — Entrepreneurship.
 This unique, four-year degree program focuses on areas such as ethical business practices, how to write a successful business plan, how to hone your business communication skills, leading change within your organization, and identifying capital funding sources for startup and existing businesses.
-These are skills that you’ll use right away as you start your new business.
+These are skills that you’ll use right away as you start your new business and embark on your entrepreneurial journey.

 ABOUT JOHNSON & WALES UNIVERSITY